What Is NPS: 5 Key Insights for Powerful Customer Loyalty

 Table of Contents

 Introduced by the Central Government of India in 2004, the National Pension Scheme (NPS) is a voluntary and pre-defined contribution retirement savings system.
-National Pension Scheme benefits Indian individuals with financial security and stability after retirement.
+The National Pension Scheme benefits Indian individuals with financial security and stability after retirement.

 For example, a 30-year-old salaried professional who begins saving Rs.
 5,000 per month in NPS may develop a corpus of Rs.
 1 crore by the age of 60, assuming a 10% annual return.